Sheldon-Lloyd/Cyber.Beast/comic/makkusu/readme.md

 	Jax and Makkusu fights which is watch by none/many as no one expect a match at this time.

 	Makkusu fairs well but time is running out.
-At this point Jax forefits knowing that he has a huge lead as the number one ranked cybervator.
+At this point Jax forfeits knowing that he has a huge lead as the number one ranked cybervator.

 	Jax: Don't get any ideas I'm just paying back the favor.

-	*Flash back of Jax shown huging Minia after Makkusu saved her*
+	*Flash back of Jax shown hugging Minia after Makkusu saved her*

 	Minia is surprised that he knew there was not much time left as he normal has a bad concept of time.
 He tells her Makkusu but he never said anything out loud